Muhammad-Ib/ZafarScrap-1/content/_index.md

 enable = true
 image = "/images/card.jpeg"
-heading = "Welcome to Zafar Scrap Company." para = "Zafar Scrape is a leading scrap and recycling company dedicated to sustainable waste management solutions.
-With a commitment to environmental responsibility and resource conservation, ScrapEco specializes in the collection, processing, and recycling of various materials, including metals, plastics, paper, and electronics."
+heading = "Welcome to Zafar Scrap Company." para = "Zafar Scrap is a leading Scrap and recycling company dedicated to sustainable waste management solutions.
+With a commitment to environmental responsibility and resource conservation, Zafar Scrap specializes in the collection, processing, and recycling of various materials, including metals, plastics, paper, and electronics."

 [first_box]
 enable = true